 Minimalist Living Tips For Healthy Cell Phone Use In Everyday Life

-These supercomputers we affectionately call cell phones or smartphones have become indispensable tools that enhance everyday life.
+These supercomputers, affectionately called cell phones or smartphones, have become indispensable tools that enhance everyday life.
 Does this include Healthy cell phone use?

-My challenge to you is to reduce the time you waste using your cell phone to see if it will have a direct effect on increased productivity, health, wellness, and overall happiness.
+My challenge to you is to reduce the time you waste using your cell phone to see if it will directly affect increased productivity, health, wellness, and overall happiness.

 Health and wellness?
 Yes!

-Too much of even what would initially be considered a good thing can turn out to be bad for you.
-Too much food, too much exercise, and even too much work can lead to bad results.
+Too much of even what would initially be considered a good thing can be bad for you.
+Too much food, too much exercise, and even too much work can lead to wrong results.

-Along with the cell phone’s ability to improve your quality of life, there are negative side effects on physical and mental health that can do more harm than the initial gain in the quality of your life.
+Along with the cell phone’s ability to improve your quality of life, it can also have negative side effects on physical and mental health that can do more harm than the initial gain in quality of life.

 Excessive cell phone use has been linked to triggering a multitude of addictions, lessening social skills, causing depression, and a host of other mental and physical ill-effects.

-What if I told you my minimalist living tips for healthy cell phone use could lessen or eliminate all ill effects caused by cell phone use?
+What if I told you my minimalist living tips for healthy cell phone use could lessen or eliminate all cell phone-related ill effects?

 I hope you find value in them.